-Mary Tennant - Mother of Hanna
+Mary Tennant, Mother of Hanna

-Compiled by Bob Leathers
+Exhibit from Bob Leathers

 Mary Tennant arrived in Hanna with her family from Kansas about 1890 when the town was just beginning.
 The family opened a boarding house in Hanna on the north side of the railroad tracks.
 Before arriving in Hanna, Mary had experience as a midwife.
 She found her experience delivering babies and tending to the sick invaluable in Hanna.
 It was reported Mary delivered over 403 babies in Hanna.
 Along with her talents of delivering babies, tending to the sick and the needy, she was a kind hearted and helpful to others.
 Mary died on September 6, 1941 and was buried in the Hanna Cemetery in Plot 215.

 During their long residence in that community, Mrs. Tennant in her kindly, efficient manner, became nurse and mid-wife when doctors and medicinal aid were still rarities.
 Because of this generous helpfulness, she became known to all as “Mother of Hanna.”
 (Rawlins Republican, September 9, 1941)